 The Opel emblem symbolizes cars that go so fast that you barely have time to notice them.
-The shine and metal of the emblem are a prototype of the power and speed that distinguish the cars of this brand.
+The emblem’s shine and metal prototype the power and speed that distinguish this brand’s cars.
 The sign hints at modern technologies that help in driving the car.

 Opel: Brand overview

-Opel (full name – Opel Automobile GmbH) is a German car brand owned by Stellantis (since January 2021).
-The founder of the company is Adam Opel, whose surname it was named after.
-The year of its appearance is considered to be 1862.
-The head office is located in the city of Rüsselsheim am Main (Germany).
+Opel (full name—Opel Automobile GmbH) is a German car brand owned by Stellantis (since January 2021).
+The company was founded by Adam Opel, whose surname was named after.
+Its appearance is considered to have been in 1862.
+The head office is located in Rüsselsheim am Main (Germany).

 Meaning and History

 The brand has an incredibly rich history, which began in a barn where the Opel family made sewing machines.
 At the time, the logo had nothing to do with transportation.
 The company made sewing machines until 1886 – when it developed a line of bicycles.
 The first automobile from the company appeared in 1899.
-Since then, it has been designing, constructing, and assembling automobiles, as well as accessories for them.
-Everyone was involved in the family business – the head of the house, his sons, and his wife, who contracted the locksmith Friedrich Lutzmann, who played an important role in shaping the design of the car.
+Since then, it has been designing, constructing, and assembling automobiles and accessories for them.
+Everyone was involved in the family business – the head of the house, his sons, and his wife, who contracted the locksmith Friedrich Lutzmann, who played an important role in shaping the car’s design.
 In total, Opel has 47 logos.

 What is Opel?